rubik/radon/docs/commandline.rst

 Options
 +++++++

+.. option:: -x, --max

+   Set the maximum MI to display.

+.. option:: -n, --min

+   Set the minimum MI to display.

 .. option:: -e, --exclude

-    A comma-separated list of patterns which indicate which paths to exclude from the analysis.
+   Exclude files only when their path matches one of these glob patterns.
+   Usually needs quoting at the command line.

+.. option:: -i, --ignore

+   Ignore directories when their name matches one of these glob patterns: radon won't even descend into them.
+By default, hidden directories (starting with '.') are ignored.

 .. option:: -m, --multi

-    Whether or not to count multiline strings as comments (default to yes).
+   If given, Radon will not count multiline strings as comments.
    Most of the time this is safe since multiline strings are used as functions docstrings, but one should be aware that their use is not limited to that and sometimes it would be wrong to count them as comment lines.

+.. option:: -s, --show

+   If given, the actual MI value is shown in results, alongside the rank.

+.. option:: -j, --json

+   Format results in JSON.

 Examples